Scum (Napalm Death album): Recording and production

-Line-up changes

 After the recording sessions, there was tension in the band.
 Bullen attributed this to the fact that every band member wanted to take over the leading role.
 In September 1986, Jim Whiteley joined as bass player while Bullen switched to singing exclusively.
 This coincided with Bullen's loss of interest in Napalm Death and music more generally.
 After a concert in Leeds with Sacrilege, Broadrick left the band to play drums in Head of David, which was at the time more successful than Napalm Death after having released an album for Blast First, the label of Sonic Youth.
 Broadrick was initially replaced by Frank Healy, and later by the 16-year-old Bill Steer.
 Soon thereafter, Bullen left Napalm Death to pursue his studies of English literature and philosophy at the university.
 Lee Dorrian joined as the band's new singer.
 The new lineup's sound reflected an increasing interest in heavy metal while remaining rooted in anarcho-punk.

-Recording of the B-side

 In late 1986, the band came into contact with Digby Pearson, who had just founded Earache Records.
 Pearson had learned of the band after receiving the recordings from Broadrick.
 In March 1987, Napalm Death signed a contract with Pearson, who bought the master tape from the 1986 recordings and booked the Rich Bitch Studio to record further material.
 Harris had written 16 songs with Steer in his parents' house in Liverpool.
 Two songs were written by Steer, and Whiteley was involved in some of the arrangements.
 Harris had written tracks on a guitar despite not being able to play the instrument.
-He did this simply by tuning the A and E strings and removing the others, recording the guitar parts on a tape recorder.
+He did this simply by tuning the A and E strings down and removing the others, recording the guitar parts on a tape recorder.
 The lyrics were written by Whiteley, while Dorrian added some material on the night before the recordings.
 The band had only one three-hour rehearsal before entering the studio in May 1987.

 The recordings took place under the direction of sound engineer Mike Ivory.
 As was the case for the recording sessions yielding the A-side, the B-side recording sessions were held overnight for reasons related to cost.
 The recordings were difficult, especially for Dorrian, who was in a recording studio for the first time.
 Harris had to signal to Dorrian to indicate the moments at which he was to begin singing.
 The band was not satisfied with the initial mix, particularly due to the drum sound.
 Pearson organized a final studio mixing session, which took place from 4 to 8 o'clock in the morning, to fix the initial mixes.